-NLF: Boards must be aware that WorkInTexas.com will not allow any services to be entered until the individual’s Wagner-Peyser application is complete.
-Once the Wagner-Peyser application status displays as Complete, Workforce Solutions Office staff may enter services selected from the Self-Service/Registered Individual Only customer group.
-Workforce Solutions Office staff may also provide Self-Service/Registered Individual Only services to individuals with a Registration Only status associated with the Wagner-Peyser application because these individuals function as complete registrations in the system even though they are not Wagner-Peyser participants.
+NLF: Boards must be aware that WorkInTexas.com will not allow any services to be entered until an individual’s Wagner-Peyser application is complete.
+Once the Wagner-Peyser application status displays as “Complete,” Workforce Solutions Office staff members may enter services selected from the Self-Service/Registered Individual Only customer group.
+The Workforce Solutions Office staff may also provide Self-Service/Registered Individual Only services to individuals with a “Registration Only” status associated with their Wagner-Peyser application because these individuals function as complete registrations in the system, even though they are not Wagner-Peyser participants.

 NLF: Boards must be aware that individuals must be enrolled as participants in the Wagner-Peyser program before services from the Wagner-Peyser or JVSG customer groups may be entered into WorkInTexas.com.